mintcreg/pantry_tracker_sensor/README.md

 <img src="https://github.com/mintcreg/pantry_tracker/blob/main/images/logo.webp" alt="Pantry Tracker Card Logo" width="300">
 </p>

+> [!CAUTION]
+> This is a work in progress and made using GPT and basic knowledge.

 ## Description

 The **Pantry Tracker Custom Components** repository provides a set of Home Assistant integrations to enable seamless interaction between the **Pantry Tracker Add-on** and Home Assistant.
 These components allow you to automatically create sensors for pantry categories and products, update their counts in real time, and manage their lifecycle effectively.